-VISUAL RESOURCES AND Potentially Significant Le59 Than Significant with Less Than Significant No Impact AESTHETICS - Does the project have the potential to: Impact Mitigation Incorporation Impact Impact 1.
+VISUAL RESOURCES AND AESTHETICS - Does the project have the potential to: Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact 1.
 Have an adverse effect on a scenic resource, including visual obstruction of that resource?
-1 2.
-Substantially damage scenic resources within a designated scenic corridor or public viewshed area including, but not limited to, trees, rock outcroppings, and historic buildings?
-1
+2. Substantially damage scenic resources within a designated scenic corridor or public viewshed area including, but not limited to, trees, rock outcroppings, and historic buildings?
+V

 VISUAL RESOURCES AND AESTHETICS - Does the project have the potential to: Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact 3.
 Degrade the existing visual character or quality of the site and its surroundings including substantial change in topography or ground surface relief features, and/or development on a ridgeline? √ 4.
-Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? √ .
-5. Destroy, cover, or modify any unique geologic or physical feature? √
+Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+V 5.
+Destroy, cover, or modify any unique geologic or physical feature?
+7